 Whilst Energy Performance Certificates do not address operational energy performance, we actively monitor our ratings and during the year we further reduced our exposure to F and G ratings with less than 0.1% of our rated portfolio lower than an E. With the proposed changes to introduce a minimum energy efficiency standard of a B by 2030, we are creating trajectories for each asset for EPC rating and energy intensity.

 To see our performance on energy and carbon see our Sustainability Performance Data report.

 Smaller scale refurbishments

-It is important that we take the opportunity to improve the sustainability credentials of our spaces whenever we refurbish space, irrelevant of size and scale.
+It is important that we take the opportunity to improve the sustainability credentials of our spaces whenever we refurbish irrelevant of size and scale.
 For smaller refurbishments we use the RICS SKA certification system, targeting a silver rating as a minimum standard with the ultimate aim of achieving gold.
 SKA provides a framework to ensure that our contractors consider sustainability and wellbeing within the design and refurbishment process.
 This supports us in integrating wellbeing measures into the design and refurbishment of our spaces including the retrofitting of cycle stores for low carbon commuting where opportunities exist.

 A key commitment from our Statement of Intent “The Time is Now” is to increase biodiversity net gain across our portfolio.
 This has been included as a key performance indicator within our ESG linked RCF.
 We have committed to increasing biodiversity net gain across our portfolio by 25% by 2030.
 To achieve this we will need to retrofit urban greening across our occupied portfolio.